-Method Coverage Decisions, Appeals, and Complaints CALL Local 210-358-6386 • Toll Free 1-833-434-2347.
-Calls to this number are free.
-7 days a week from 8 a.m. to 8 p.m.
-(Message service available on weekends and holidays from April 1-September 30.)
-Member Services also has free language interpreter services available for non-English speakers. ТТУ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-Calls to this number are free.
-(24 hours a day/7 days a week) WRITE Community First Health Plans 12238 Silicon Drive, Suite 100 San Antonio, Texas 78249 WEBSITE communityfirstmedicare.com MEDICARE WEBSITE You can submit a complaint about Community First Medicare Advantage Alamo Plan (HMO) directly to Medicare.
-To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx .
+Method Coverage Decisions, Appeals, and Complaints CALL 1-833-434-2347 (toll-free) 210-358-6386 (local) 7 days a week from 8 a.m. to 8 p.m., (October 1 - March 31) Monday through Friday, 8 a.m. to 5 p.m.
+(April 1 - September 30) Message service available on weekends and holidays from April 1 - September 30.
+This call is free.
+We have free interpreter services for people who do not speak English. ттү 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+This call is free.
+(24 hours a day/7 days a week) WRITE Community First Health Plans 12238 Silicon Drive, Suite 100 San Antonio, Texas 78249 WEBSITE CommunityFirstMedicare.com MEDICARE WEBSITE You can submit a complaint about Community First Medicare Advantage Alamo Plan (HMO) directly to Medicare.
+To submit an online complaint to Medicare, go to Medicare.gov/my/ Medicare-complaint .